 - Pour batter into prepared sheet pan.
 Spread batter evenly and then sprinkle with the fresh blueberries, being careful to distribute them as evenly as possible.

-- Bake at 350 for 20-25 minutes or until toothpick comes out of center clean.
+- Bake at 350 degrees for 20-25 minutes or until toothpick comes out of center clean.

-- Let cake cool completely ant then frost with Lemon Cream Cheese Frosting.
+- Let cake cool completely and then frost with Lemon Cream Cheese Frosting.

 - Frosting Directions:

-- Combine softened cream cheese, softened butter, lemon juice, lemon zest and powdered sugar, beat with a hand mixer or in your stand mixer adding whipping cream as necessary until desired fluffiness.
+- Combine softened cream cheese, softened butter, lemon juice, lemon zest, and powdered sugar.
+Beat with a hand mixer or in a stand mixer, adding whipping cream as necessary until desired fluffiness.

 - Cake can be kept covered on the counter for 3-4 days or covered in the fridge for up to a week.